 The surrounding mountains reach for the skies above as cloud forests give way to sheer cliff faces, sharply descending into the deep canyon and the rushing river Urubamba far, far below.
-It is famous for a reason - there’s not a soul on earth who can fail to be impressed with the awesome majesty of this lost Inca city in the clouds.
+It is famous for a reason – there’s not a soul on Earth who can fail to be impressed by the awesome majesty of this lost Inca city in the clouds.

 What makes Machu Picchu so compelling that it draws thousands of tourists here is that it stood forgotten for centuries until Hiram Bingham brought it to the world’s attention in 1911.
 The Incas kept the secret of its existence closely guarded from the Spanish invaders and no written records exist.
 To this day, nobody truly knows why it was built.

 Theories abound; Machu Picchu is thought to have been constructed perhaps as a site of astronomical significance, an observatory, an important agricultural station, a military fortress, a place of learning, an important ceremonial centre, a royal Inca retreat or perhaps just to celebrate the unspeakable greatness of the natural beauty around it.
 It is certainly successful at the last.